GrumpsCat/listed/content/posts/music.md

 draft: false
 ---

+## Gulistān, KSS 63
+{{< youtube -r7aezcOrDg >}}

+**Kaikhosru Shapurji Sorabji** (1892–1988) was a British composer known for his highly complex, lengthy piano works and unique musical style blending Western classical traditions with exotic influences.

+**Gulistān, KSS 63** (1926) is one of Sorabji’s intricate piano pieces, inspired by the Persian poet Sa’di’s Gulistān (The Rose Garden).
+The work is notable for its lush harmonies, ornate textures, and virtuosic demands, reflecting Sorabji’s fascination with Persian culture and his innovative approach to piano composition.

 ## Symphony No. 9, "From Queen Dagmar’s City"
 {{< youtube t2co-4INkrE >}}
 **Rued Langgaard** (1893–1952) was a Danish composer known for his visionary and mystical music, blending late Romanticism with modernist elements.
 Largely unrecognized during his lifetime, his works gained appreciation posthumously for their originality and innovation.